Highly Dangerous: Production

 well.
 The reason I say that is that many years later...
-I realised I’d been trying to piece it together in a logical way, sticking to the topography of Trieste I’d done myself an injury because the audience doesn't give a damn."
+I realised I’d been trying to piece it together in a logical way, sticking to the topography of Trieste.
+I’d done myself an injury because the audience doesn't give a damn."

 Filming started at Pinewood Studios in June 1950.

 Reception

 Baker later said that "Highly Dangerous wasn't a very successful picture....
 It was a good idea although I don't think I did it very well."

-Filmink said "it should have been Lady Vanishes-like but the film never gets its tone right.
-It starts off straight then goes a bit wacky and is just not fun – it lacks comic relief, and Lockwood seems old and tired."